mansoor1998/portfolio/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## GitHub Actions

+You can deploy your application with **GitHub Actions** workflow in .github/workflows/portfolio.yml.

+for the workflow to work, you have to add `GITHUB_TOKEN` secrets
+- `GITHUB_TOKEN`: token used as password to deploy build to branch

 ## Further help